noweh/eloquent-dual-database/readme.md

 ## Simple Usage

-Use the trait `Noweh\EloquentDualDatabase\PluginDualDBTrait` in your Model.
+Use the trait `Noweh\EloquentDualDatabase\EloquentDualDatabaseTrait` in your Model.

 ### Example